Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_android.md

 - [What is next?](#What-is-next)

 ## Installation
-GitHub Packages is used for getting Android Video Editor SDK modules.
+GitHub Packages is used for downloading Android Video Editor SDK modules.

 First, add repositories to [gradle](../android/build.gradle#L15) file in ```allprojects``` section.